tomrobinson96/Year4/README.md

 # Artifical Intellegence & Pacman

-This folder contains all of the work related to the Berkley Pacman AI tasks that I completed
+This folder contains all of the work related to the Berkley Pacman AI tasks that I completed.
+To view to coursework tasks that i completed, navigate to folders named 'Submission' for the first coursework, and 'CW2-Tom-Robinson' for coursework 2.

 # Web Infrastructure